We built Loki Checkout for developers

 We stick to the Magento technology that you know: Blocks, ViewModels, PHTML, XML layout.
 We add some things on top of it: Alpine, Tailwind, custom logic.
 If you know Magento, you will get into the Loki architecture easily.

-Alpine.js and Tailwind CSS based components allow for simple AJAX calls to the Magento application.
-And they include filters, validations and easy-to-customize logic.
+Loki Components can be seen as Alpine.js components that allow for efficient AJAX calls to the Magento application.
+And they include filters, loaders, validations and easy-to-customize logic.
+In short, Alpine.js components on steroids.

 Based upon Loki Components, we have added more complex components for building forms: text-input, textarea, select, switch, date-pickers.
 All fields include filters, validations and complete customization of their properties.